rollendxavier/terragrunt_azure/README.md

 Create resources on Azure with Terragrunt
 ## Terragrunt
 Terragrunt is a wrapper written on top of terraform HCL, and it strongly supports mudule based infrastructure creation aka implements DRY principles.
 Simple, never repeat your code :)
-I just tried a single stage now, but terragrunt gives a nice way for multi stage environments, and will push those in my next commit.
+I just tried a single stage now, but terragrunt gives a nice way to deploy your multi stage environments, and will try push those in my next commit.

 ## Terragrunt Usage
-Similar like terraform you can use command terrafrunt, below are samples
+Similar like terraform you can use command terragrunt, below are samples

 ```
 $ terragrunt plan